11 Signs Your Partner Is Emotionally Immature

 It can take time to really open up to someone and connect on a deeper level, but if you've been together for a long time and you *still* feel like your partner is holding back, that might mean they're unwilling or unable to move past a surface-level relationship.

-"Sure, [your partner] makes you die laughing or is a blast to do activities with, but when it comes to getting more intimate, [they] just can’t go there," Burns says.
+Perhaps your partner makes you laugh or is a blast to do activities with — "but when it comes to getting more intimate, [they] just can’t go there," Burns says.
 "Intimacy involves opening yourself up, sharing, connecting and brings about a sense of closeness, affection, and familiarity."

 5. They Pull Away In Times Of Stress